Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 > Include any relevant screenshot(s) with each area._
 >
 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

+### Static Code Analysis

+#### Unused Imports

+We have a couple issues, brought up by sonarqube, reguarding unused imports.
+This isn't a crazy challenge to fix as it's just removing one line per unused import.
+In the future we should've set outselves a soft deadline as to insure we have enough time to clean up these small mistakes.

+#### Irrelivent Public Modifier on Test Methods

+There are _a lot_ of errors complaining about a public modifier on test methods as I believe we have a public modifier on every test method.
+Apparently in JUnit 5, you don't need to have a public modifier for tests compared to in JUnit 4.
+This is another one of those small mistakes that we should've accounted for and set aside time to fix all of them nearing the end of Sprint 3.

+#### Inconsistant Use of Built-In Formatting for Strings

+### Future Design Improvements

+Somethings that we could've improved on, if we had more time, includes:

+- Fixing all the little SonarQube issues
+- Replacing `sortByID` with `sortByDateUnlocked`
+  - As it would be a quality of life improvement to the user over sorting by a product's ID.
+- More tests
+  - To increase code coverage
+- Saving the user's credit card data
+  - So they wouldn't have to input it every time

+There are multiple cases, mainly with logs, that SonarQube tells us that we could've used the built-in formatter.
+One of the problems this introduces is a hit to performance as everytime the method is ran, it will process the concatination.

 ## Testing